HackyCoder0951/focus-hub-design-899f45ae/docs/modules_documentation/Index.md

 - Data Flow Diagram Context
 - Use Cases Diagram Context
 - Database Design (if applicable)
+- **AI-powered Q&A and answer generation is now available throughout the platform.**

 ## Modules
 - [API Layer](ApiModules.md)